google/google-ctf/infrastructure/kubernetes/walkthrough/local-testing.md

 ```

 ## Debug failures
+If all went well, you should have received a shell, if you didn't, there might be some issues with your system (support for nsjail, docker, or else).
+The instructions below might help you resolve this so you can do local testing.

 ### Errors building the docker images
 In some cases, docker might fail to run because of network errors.
 Check if you have this error